SixXS

 • When replying please adhere to Inline Replying & Netiquette Guidelines.

-• All email, except when targeted to the abuse@ address, is virus and spam-scanned and rejected during SMTP-DATA using ClamAV and SpamAssassin.
+• All email, and due to the volumes of spam also the abuse@ address, is spam-scanned and rejected during SMTP-DATA using SpamAssassin thus don't spam us.

 Didn't get a reply?
 Remember that patience is a virtue.
 If you uphold to the above rules then just wait a few days.
+At times there is an email backlog on our side, but we will come back to you at one point.
 There is also quite a lot happening behind the scenes and we actually also still have real work to do which gets priority.
 Resending the message doesn't make the message come through quicker, it will only cause the pile of emails to answer become longer and thus a reply to be delayed further.
-Also note that you might receive responses from multiple members of the staff and that all the staff members read your messages, thus when addressing, address the staff and not a individual staff member.
+Also note that you might receive responses from multiple members of the opers team and that all the oper members read your messages, thus when addressing, address the whole team ('Hi SixXS') and not a individual team member.

 Feedback